gtemplin/Senior-Design-Testing-Folder/README.md

 ### Some Docker Notes
 - Docker initially requires sudo access
 - To allow a user to run docker commands w/o sudo: sudo usermod -aG docker username
+- Home assistant is on the host network, so can make http requests to http://localhost:8123
+- Should be able to set the IP address just to 'localhost'

 ### Raspberry Pi Directory Structure
 - Everything will be based in the admin's home directory (just input 'cd' to get here once logged in)